Nooble12/CC-MekanismFissionReactorMonitor/README.md

 1) Place a computer on the fission reactor's Logic Adapter port.
   2) Then install the "ARC_Manager" program onto the computer.
   3) Place a wireless ender modem on the computer.
+  4) Edit the "reactorMonitorComputerID" variable in the program to match your monitor computer's id.
+To find id, type id in the monitor computer's shell.
-  4) Run the program by typing the file name in the computer's command line.
+  5) Run the program by typing the file name in the computer's command line.

  ## ARC_Monitor
 6) Set up a large monitor multi-block structure.